datacontroller/docs.datacontroller.io/docs/libraries.md

 ## SASjs Server Libraries

-New library definitions can be added in the `[DC Drive Path]/services/public/settings.sas` Stored Program.
+New library definitions can be added to the `[DC Drive Path]/services/public/settings.sas` Stored Program.